ArturSkrzeta/TCP-for-Client-Server-with-Database-Modeling/README.md

   <li>client to server</li>
   <li>client to itself</li>
 </ul>
-<p>Where client is an end device usually interfacing with a human.
-Server on the other hand is a device providing a service for a client</p>
+<p>Where client is an end device usually interfacing with a human.</p>
+<p>Server on the other hand is a device providing a service for a client</p>
 <h3>Client - Server Model</h3>
 <ul>
   <li>Server can run constantly and be available for clients to connect to at any time to receive the information clients require.</li>